microsoft/azure-pipelines-yaml/design/resource-variables.md

 # Resource variables
 For each resource that is defined in a YAML pipeline, following pre-defined resource variables are made available in the jobs automatically for every pipeline run.
+And the variables are associated with alias defined for each resource defined as part of YAML.
 Each resource type has a different set of variables available.

 ## `pipeline` variables